-This pattern is one of the five patterns in my ocean themed amigurumi series.
-If you’re looking to make some more little sea creatures, the series also includes a Sea Turtle, Whale, Jellyfish, and an Octopus!
+This pattern is one of the eight patterns in my ocean themed amigurumi series.
+If you’re looking to make some more little sea creatures, the series also includes a Sea Turtle, Whale, Jellyfish, Fish, Stingray, and an Octopus!

 This pattern includes instructions for making the mommy and the baby sea horse.
 Mommy seahorse measures about 6.5 inches from top to bottom, while baby seahorse is about 5 inches.
 These seahorses are worked from the bottom up, starting with the tail and ending with the head (in one piece).
 Then the mane, snout, and fins are attached at the end.
 I hope you love making the Mommy and Me Seahorse Amigurumi crochet pattern!

-This pattern is available for FREE on this website.
+This Mommy and Me Seahorse Amigurumi pattern is available for FREE on this website.
 If you’d like an ad-free, printable PDF version, you may purchase it for a small fee from my Etsy or Ravelry shops.
 Thank you so much for supporting Loops & Love Crochet!

 Disclosure: This post may contain affiliate links, which means I may receive a small commission if you click a link and purchase something that I have recommended.
 This is done at no extra cost to you.
 Thank you for supporting Loops & Love Crochet!